vilnius-leopold/kbam/README.md

 - using a MySQL function in a SELECT or WHERE statement
 - renaming fields (using AS)
 - counting entire dataset (using SQL_CALC_FOUND_ROWS)
+- nested select statements SELECT ...
+FROM (SELECT ...
+FROM ...)
+AS t